CodeYourFuture/GitHomeworkFixErrors/README.md

 My child - Linus - came home today from school with his homework but he got SOME of the questions wrong!

-Can you help him to fix or improve the answers to his homework?
+Can you help him fix or improve the answers to his homework?

 1. You should `fork` this repository
 2. Clone the repository to your computer